PolymerLabs/arcs/intellij-plugin/README.md

 ## For Users

+1) Either follow the _For Developers_ workflow below or run `./gradlew buildPlugin` in this directory.

-1) Install the plugin from build/distributions/arcs_gradle_plugin-1.0.zip
+2) Install the plugin from build/distributions/arcs_gradle_plugin-1.0.zip

-2) That's it!
+3) That's it!
 (You can stop reading now.)

 ## For Developers